Viking History: Insight into the Age of Phantom Travellers

 Viking History: The Viking Compass

-One of the most impressive things about the Vikings was their seafaring skills.
-From their home in Scandinavia, they explored more of the world than anyone before them.
-Two notable feats are that they reached modern-day Russia and they made it all the way to North America 500 years before Christopher Columbus was born.
-That makes them the first Europeans in North America and they had permanent settlements there, but how did they do it?
+One of the most impressive things about the Vikings was their navigational skills.
+They explored more of the world from their home in Scandinavia than anyone before them.
+Two notable feats are reaching modern-day Russia and North America 500 years before Christopher Columbus was born.
+That made them the first Europeans in North America, and they had permanent settlements there, but how did they do it?

-At the time, no other civilization came close to traversing the same distance, so what made the Vikings different?
+No other civilization came close to traversing the same distance at the time, so what made the Vikings different?
 Researchers believe that the main reason that they were able to travel such great distances was because of their compass technology.

 During that era, people could sail throughout the day because they followed the sun.
-But at night or when it was cloudy, venturing too far from land was very dangerous.
-With their special compass, the Vikings had been able to keep going in the right direction even without the sun.
+But at night or when it was cloudy, venturing too far from land was dangerous.
+With their unique compass, the Vikings could keep going in the right direction even without the sun.

-However, only one piece of the mythical compass has been found and that stated to the 11th century and it was found in Greenland.
+However, only one piece of the mythical compass has been found, which started in the 11th century and was found in Greenland.
 Only half of what is a wooden disk remains, but researchers believe it was used with a pair of crystals called sunstones and a flat wooden slab.

 Viking History: Mead

-According to Viking folklore, the Norse god Odin gained his strength while drinking mead as a child.
+According to Viking folklore, the Norse god Odin gained strength while drinking mead as a child.
 Also, if a warrior died in battle when he got to their heaven, Valhalla, he was rewarded with a cup of mead.
-Needless to say, mead was a very important drink to the Vikings.
+Mead was an essential drink for the Vikings.

 It wasn’t some mythical drink, either.
-It was an actual substance they drank on earth and it helped keep the Vikings healthy and helped with infections.
-The reason the mead was so effective was that its main ingredient was honey.
+It was an actual substance they drank on earth, and it helped keep the Vikings healthy and helped with infections.
+The mead was so effective because its main ingredient was honey.
 Honey has been used for thousands of years as a natural remedy that acts as an anti-bacterial microbe that helps with physical healing.

 Another aspect is that mead was made from fermented honey.
-During the fermenting process, the lactic acid bacteria, which is the most medicinal part of honey, multiplied from 100 million grams of honey to 100 billion per gram.
-This would have made the mead act like an antibiotic which would have let the Vikings be healthier against infection and illness, and, ultimately, better warriors.
+During fermenting, the lactic acid bacteria, the most medicinal part of honey, multiplied from 100 million grams of honey to 100 billion per gram.
+This would have made the mead act like an antibiotic, making the Vikings healthier against infection and illness and, ultimately, better warriors.

 Viking History: Vikings and the Middle East

 The relationship between the Vikings and Christians is pretty well established.
-Mainly, that the Vikings raided the Christians often attacking their churches and monasteries.
+Mainly, the Vikings raided the Christians, often attacking their churches and monasteries.
 Experts do not think that these holy places were targeted because the Vikings were against Christianity.
-In fact, since the Vikings believed in many gods, it would not have been a problem for them to accept the Christian God among their own.
+Since the Vikings believed in many gods, accepting the Christian God among their own would not have been a problem.

 It is believed that they attacked churches and monasteries because they were often stored with riches and weren’t heavily guarded.
-Besides interacting with Christians, the Vikings also made it all the way to what is now known as the Middle East and they developed a trade route with Persia a thousand years ago after the two civilizations came across each other while travelling on the Russian steppes.
+Besides interacting with Christians, the Vikings also made it to what is now known as the Middle East.
+They developed a trade route with Persia a thousand years ago after the two civilizations came across each other while travelling on the Russian steppes.

-One of the main things the Vikings purchased was Persian silk and it may have been important to them because some silk was found in a burial ship discovered in Norway that was dated to 834 AD.
-Also found on the burial ship was a statue of what looks like a seated Buddha.
-But it has never proven if the Vikings ever interacted with Buddhist civilizations before.
+The Vikings purchased Persian silk, which may have been necessary to them because some silk was found in a burial ship in Norway that was dated to 834 AD.
+Also found on the burial ship was a statue of a seated Buddha.
+However, it has never been proven whether the Vikings interacted with Buddhist civilizations.

 Viking History: The Vikings Founded Dublin and Other Irish Cities

-In a number of cases, the Vikings set up settlements on uninhabited islands like Greenland, Iceland, Normany, and Newfoundland.
-They also had settlements and kingdoms near places they raided like in Great Britain.
-After the Vikings invaded Ireland in 795 AD, they set up a kingdom called Dubh linn, which would later become Dublin.
+In several cases, the Vikings set up settlements on uninhabited islands like Greenland, Iceland, Normany, and Newfoundland.
+They also had settlements and kingdoms near places they raided, such as Great Britain.
+After the Vikings invaded Ireland in 795 AD, they set up a kingdom called Dubh Linn, which would later become Dublin.

-Dubh linn was a major trading post for the Vikings and a stronghold in Ireland.
-Vikings ruled Dublin for 300 years, although they were kicked out for a short time.
-Eventually, the Vikings and the Gaelic people melded with each other which created an Amalgam culture.
-Besides Dublin, they established a few other Irish towns like Waterford, Wexford, Wicklow, and Limerick, and these towns became the first trading posts in Ireland.
+Dubh Linn was a significant trading post for the Vikings and a stronghold in Ireland.
+Vikings ruled Dublin for 300 years, although they were kicked out briefly.
+Eventually, the Vikings and the Gaelic people melded with each other, creating an Amalgam culture.
+Besides Dublin, they established a few different Irish towns like Waterford, Wexford, Wicklow, and Limerick, and these towns became the first trading posts in Ireland.

 Viking History: Vikings in Dublin